plblum/ContentInjector/README.md

 <strong>Users Guide.pdf</strong></a> and dig in.
 It provides details on all described above.</li>
 <li>Use the <a href="http://hosted.comm100.com/forum/Support,-Discussions-and-Feedback_f576.aspx?siteid=128400" target="_blank">forums</a> for support and discussions with the community.</li>
 <li>Use the <a href="https://github.com/plblum/ContentInjector/issues" target="_blank">issues command</a> to report and review bugs.</li>
+<li>If you are using Web Optimization Framework, consider adding <a href="https://github.com/plblum/ContentInjector.WOF" target="_blank">Content Injector extensions for Web Optimization Framework.</a></li>
 </ul>